 Senior Administrative Specialists

-Pennie Enghusen is a Senior Administrative Specialist at Law Enforcement Labor Services (LELS).
+Pennie Enghusen is a Senior Administrative Specialist at Law Enforcement Labor Service (LELS).
 She is responsible for supporting the Legal Team, business agents and members of LELS.
-Prior to her career at LELS, Pennie worked in the private sector of law, specializing in civil litigation.
+Prior to her career at LELSS, Pennie worked in the private sector of law, specializing in civil litigation.
 Her most recent legal experience also involved support for an attorney who represented law enforcement personnel.